Emerson1337/clean-architecture-nestjs/README.md

 # **Next steps**

-Add visual components for product creation and list new coffees stored, like a modal sending a `formData` to the API built.
+Add visual components for product creation and list new coffees and teas stored, like a modal sending a `formData` to the API built.

 # **Technologies used**